 Notes about this immersion:

-This immersion is closed to students majoring in sociology and anthropology who have chosen the cultural anthropology or the sociology track
+This immersion is closed to students majoring in sociology and anthropology have chosen tracks in cultural anthropology or sociology.

 At least one course must be taken from a discipline other than sociology (SOCI).